linrongbin16/commons.nvim/docs/commons_tables.md

 Returns:

-- Returns the new list.
+- Returns the new hash map.